Oliver-BE/sorting-algorithms-d3/README.rst

 This web app is written entirely in C++ and utilizes the Empirical_ D3-wrapper to create an interactive visualization of different sorting algorithms.
 This project is meant to serve as a demo for how the new D3-wrapper can be used with Empirical to create powerful web apps.

+Along with @elizabethcarney_, @amlalejini_, and @emilydolson_ I worked on creating a C++ wrapper for D3.js_, a JavaScript library that allows for custom-made, interactive visualizations.
-Along with @elizabethcarney, @amlalejini, and @emilydolson I worked on overhauling Empirical's web visualization support for use in the next version of Avida-ED_.
+We began the process of overhauling Empirical's web visualization support for use in the next version of Avida-ED_.
-For more information on what I did see my blogpost here_.
+For more information on what I did, see `this blogpost I wrote`_.

 Check out the live in-browser web app at `https://Oliver-BE.github.io/sorting-algorithms-d3`_.